vbirds/tokoro/readme.md

     Count, // Count at last of enum is a must have for tokoro.
 };

 // Give alias names for ease of life.
-Prefix BP is for Blueprint.
+Suffix BP is for Blueprint.
 //
 // Note: You can still use Scheduler, Wait if you really like these names.
 // Just don't introduce 'using namespace tokoro' to your code.